hello8439/DeFlowMatching/README.md

-"Ours_x" is synthesized speech using our DeCo-TTS with 3 seconds speech prompt of reference speech "reference_x"
+"Ours_x" is synthesized speech using our DeCo-TTS with 3 seconds speech prompt extracted from reference speech "reference_x"